-Rear side panel speakers
+Removing the rear side panel speakers (Coupe)

-The rear side panels house a pair of 5-1/4", 4-ohm speakers.
+The coupe's rear side panels house a pair of 5-1/4", 4-ohm speakers.
 Unlike the base models, the Bose models are wired in parallel, but that's the only functional difference that matters here.
 Replacing the speakers is a rather involved process, though.

 The first step is removing the targa top found on all C6 coupes, save for a couple of ultra-high performance versions.
 The top is a heavy piece, so this is a two-person job.
 You and your assistant will obviously want to use care and store the top safely while you work.